joric/mitosis/mitosis-bluetooth/README.md

 with a hardware interrupt from the pin that restarts the device).
 Default pairing works on power on only, hold the button (currently [S16][pinout]) to erase pairing information.
-I had to disable whitelist support because the board was mostly inaccesible after pairing.
+I had to disable whitelist support because I couldn't properly erase pairing data in runtime.

 I couldn't make app_trace_log work in the GCC version because it lacks free memory (had to write a drop-in replacement)